JDRitenour/AIT664/README.md

 ## Results<a name="results"></a>

+The results of my analysis showed that my hypothesis was incorrect.
+The k nearest neighbors model produced an accuracy of approximately 60%.
+A deeper review of this analysis can be found <a href="https://jdritenour.github.io/GMU-AIT664/">here</a>.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 This data was uploaded to Kaggle by Arush Chillar and can be accessed <a href="https://www.kaggle.com/datasets/arushchillar/disneyland-reviews">here</a>.